kstarikov/soft-eng-interview-prep/topics/java.md

 ### TreeMap
     - is a Red-Black tree

+### TreeSet
+    - A NavigableSet implementation based on a TreeMap
+    - The elements are ordered using their natural ordering, or by a Comparator provided at set creation time
+    - log(n) time cost for the basic operations (add, remove and contains)

 ### HashMap
     - the size of a HashMap is always a power of 2, for the bit-mask (modulo equivalent) to be effective
     - can store bins as trees in addition to linked lists (more than 8 objects get converted to a red-black tree)
+    - is not syncronised
+    - allows one null key and any number of null values

+### HashTable
+    - only use when legacy code requires it
+    - is syncronised
+    - does not allow null keys or values

 ### LinkedHashMap
     - preserves the insertion order — an iteration through a LinkedHashMap visits keys in the order they were inserted